Gobeyn/gobeyn-arch/README.md

 - Install all the `pacman` installable packages required.
 - Install the `yay` AUR-helper.
 - Install all the `aur` packages we need with `yay`.
 - Setup directories and files for certain packages used by the installation.
+For instance, files need to be copied to root directories for `sddm` to look like we want it too and a line needs to be added to a root access file for `spotify-launcher` to load correctly in `wayland`.
 - Symlink the configuration dotfiles with `stow`.
 This is the reason we needed to backup any existing ones, so conflict is avoided.